pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/post-install-configuration-nsp.hbs.md

   - Supply Chains persist data between stages by reading and writing to an OCI repository.
 The location of the OCI repository is configured by a Kubernetes Secret named `oci-store` that exists within the developer namespace.
   - Access to this repository is controlled by a tekton annotated secret which can have any name as long as it has the `tekton.dev/docker-0` annotation pointing to the OCI repository.
 - Permissions for Buildpacks Cluster Builders for buildpack-build component
-  - If you are planning to use the `buildpack-build` component to create images using TBS configured with `ClusterBuilders` then there are some additional permissions that need to be added.
+  - If you are planning to use the `buildpack-build` component to create images using TBS configured with `ClusterBuilders` you must add some additional permissions.

 ## Setup using Namespace Provisioner

 Recommended way is to use the Namespace provisioner for the entire setup:

 **Step 1**: is to create a `Secret` in the `tap-install` namespace that has the location and credentials for the `oci-store` as follows: